Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Bijunctive positive case

-\begin{lemma} There is a randomized polynomial-time algorithm that, given an instance $\inst=(\cF,\weight,k,W)$ to \WeightedMinSAT{\idtwopositive} and a constraint deletion set $Y$ for $\cF$ as input, outputs an instance $\inst'=(G,s,t,\pairs,\bundles,\weight',k',W')$ to \gdpcfull{} with $k' \leq k$, $W' \leq W$ that is $2K_2$-free and $\maxarity$-bounded and such that \begin{itemize} \item if $\inst'$ is a \yes-instance, then $\inst$ is a \yes-instance, and \item if $\inst$ is a \yes-instance, then $\inst'$ is a \yes-instance with probability at least $2^{-\maxarity|Y|}$. \end{itemize} Furthermore, there exists a deterministic counterpart of the procedure that, with the same input, runs in time $2^{\maxarity|Y|} \cdot \mathrm{poly}(|\inst|)$ and outputs at most $2^{\maxarity|Y|}$ instances to \gdpcfull{} as above, such that the input instance is a \yes-instance if and only if one of the output instances is a \yes-instance. \end{lemma} \begin{proof} We perform the following preprocessing on $\inst$.
-We find an assignment $\alpha$ that satisfies all constraints except for $Y$; note that this is possible in polynomial time as every constraint in $\inst$ can be expressed as a conjunction of 2-CNF clauses and assignments, and hence it boils down to solving a 2-CNF SAT instance.
-Observe that the set $\idtwopositive$ is closed under negating variables: Given an $r$-ary relation $R \in \idtwopositive$ and an index $1 \leq i \leq r$, there is a relation $R' \in \idtwopositive$ that is $R$ with ``negated $i$-th variable'', i.e., such that $R(a_1,\ldots,a_r) \Leftrightarrow R'(a_1,\ldots,a_{i-1},1-a_i, a_{i+1},\ldots,a_r)$.
+\begin{lemma} There is a randomized polynomial-time algorithm that, given on input an instance $\inst=(\cF,\weight,k,W)$ to \WeightedMinSAT{\idtwopositive} together with a constraint deletion set $Y$ for $\cF$, outputs an instance $\inst'=(G,s,t,\pairs,\bundles,\weight',k',W')$ to \gdpcfull{} with $k' \leq k$, $W' \leq W$ that is $2K_2$-free and $\maxarity$-bounded and such that \begin{itemize} \item if $\inst'$ is a \yes-instance, then $\inst$ is a \yes-instance, and \item if $\inst$ is a \yes-instance, then $\inst'$ is a \yes-instance with probability at least $2^{-\maxarity|Y|}$. \end{itemize} Furthermore, there exists a deterministic counterpart of the procedure that, with the same input, runs in time $2^{\maxarity|Y|} \cdot \mathrm{poly}(|\inst|)$ and outputs at most $2^{\maxarity|Y|}$ instances to \gdpcfull{} as above, such that the input instance is a \yes-instance if and only if one of the output instances is a \yes-instance. \end{lemma} \begin{proof} We start with the following preprocessing on $\inst$. \begin{claim} Given $\inst$ and $Y$ as in the lemma statement, one can in polynomial time compute an equivalent \WeightedMinSAT{\idtwopositive} instance $\inst_0$ together with a constraint deletion set $Y_0$ of size $|Y|$ such that the assignment that assigns $0$ to every variable satisfies all constaints of $\inst_0$ outside $Y_0$. \end{claim} \begin{proofofclaim} We find an assignment $\alpha$ that satisfies all constraints of $\inst$ except for $Y$; note that this is possible in polynomial time as every constraint in $\inst$ can be expressed as a conjunction of 2-CNF clauses and assignments, and hence it boils down to solving a 2-CNF SAT instance.
+Observe that the set $\idtwopositive$ is closed under negating variables: Given an $r$-ary relation $R \in \idtwopositive$ and an index $1 \leq i \leq r$, there is a relation $R' \in \idtwopositive$ that is $R$ with ``negated $i$-th variable'', i.e., $(a_1,\ldots,a_r) \in R \Leftrightarrow (a_1,\ldots,a_{i-1},1-a_i, a_{i+1},\ldots,a_r) \in R'$.
 Indeed, if $\phi_R$ is a definition of $R$ as a conjunction of assignments and binary clauses, one can construct a formula $\phi_{R'}$ witnessing $R' \in \idtwopositive$ by negating all occurences of the $i$-th coordinate of $R$ (i.e., negating a literal in a binary clause and swapping assingment $x=0$ with $x=1$).
-Hence, we can modify the instance $\inst$ by replacing every variable $x$ that is assigned to $1$ by $\alpha$ by its negation.
+Hence, we can construct the instance $\inst_0$ from $\inst$ by replacing every variable $x$ that is assigned to $1$ by $\alpha$ by its negation.
 That is, for every variable $x$ with $\alpha(x) = 1$, we replace every constraint involving $x$ with its version with negated $x$.
 After this operation, an assignment that assigns $0$ to every variable satisfies all constraints outside $Y$.
-By somewhat abusing the notation, we denote the resulting instance again by $\inst = (\cF, \weight,k, W)$ and assume $\alpha(x) = 0$ for each variable $x$.
+We return the modified instance and the modified set $Y$ as $\inst_0$ and $Y_0$. \end{proofofclaim}